monopoli

 The Most Picturesque Towns in Puglia

 Another spectacular place to visit is Matera.
-Not in the Puglia region, but close enough to drive to.
+Not in the Puglia region, but only a 45-minute drive from the Bari airport.
 It is truly a unique, must visit town.

 Puglia Italy Map